TheRealRWJ/TheFamilyPlanner/README.md

 ## Description
 A monitor displaying a dashboard showing I.e. the family schedule
 Privacy driven content using your own Nextcloud instance instead of something like Google
-Scraping pages with i.e. Beautifulsoup instead of using APIs and online accounts

 ## Requirements

-### Hardware Part
+### Hardware requirements
-1. A 'server' running Nextcloud and a light weight web server
+1. (access to) A 'server' running Nextcloud and a light weight web server
-2. A Raspberry Zero with a monitor loading the web page in kiosk mode Part
+2. 1.e.
+A Raspberry Zero with a monitor loading the web page in kiosk mode Part
-3. Smart Phones of family members filling calendars, tasks and lists synced to the Nextcloud instance Part
+3. Smart Phones of family members filling calendars, tasks and lists synced to the Nextcloud instance
 4. A simple small remote or gamepad to navigate the pages on the monitor.

 ### Software
 1. Linux
 > Some light function like raspbian

-2. Nextcloud (With an extra user for shared content)
+2. Nextcloud, with preferably an extra user for shared content so the wabpage has no access to your own account.
-> Nextcloud is available as a snap and runs on a Raspberry Pi

 3. A lightweight web server with static pages
-> Mine runs on a Raspberry Pi Zero

 4. Python
 scripts ran by cron jobs populating json files JavaScript injecting content of webpage from the json files to prevent page refreshes